Elizabeth Rickey

 Elizabeth "Beth" Rickey (June 11, 1956 – September 12, 2009) was an American activist and leader in the anti-racism and anti-discrimination movement.
 Her efforts specifically focused on exposing former neo-Nazi and Ku Klux Klan leader David Duke.

 Early life and education

-Elizabeth Rickey was born on June 11, 1956 in Lafayette, Louisiana to Horace B. Rickey Jr., a United States Army lieutenant colonel in World War II, and his wife Flora Ann Womback.
+Elizabeth Rickey was born on June 11, 1956, in Lafayette, Louisiana, to Horace B. Rickey Jr., a United States Army lieutenant colonel in World War II, and his wife Flora Ann Womback.
 She had a brother named Robert and her uncle, Branch Rickey, was the first to sign an African American baseball player, Jackie Robinson, to an MLB team.
-The family was traditionally-Republican and did not agree with racism or racist ideologies.
+The family was traditionally Republican and had a moral opposition to racial prejudice.

 She attended what is now the University of Louisiana at Lafayette, where she received a Master of Arts degree in government, and Tulane University, where she earned a PhD in political science.

 Career

 Rickey's father was a member of the Louisiana Republican State Central Committee, and in 1988 Rickey also become a member.
 After hearing David Duke speak on several occasions and one journalist familiar with Rickey noted that she recognized “that Duke was both more sinister than ordinary redneck racists and far more politically savvy."
 She felt that when he spoke, people could not always sense the racism in his words and as such, would not be able to see his true nature and danger.

 After the Louisiana Coalition Against Racism and Nazism was formed in March 1990 by Lance Hill, Lawrence N. Powell, Jane Buchsbaum, and James Stovall, a minister from Baton Rouge, Rickey quickly joined.